replacechar1

-How to Remove Characters in String Using VBA
+How to Easily Remove Characters from Strings in VBA

 You can use the Replace() method in VBA to remove characters from a string.